WalidGhorbel/radrag/README.md

 # Contrast-Enhanced Mammography: From Image to Conditioned Generative Reports

-**A hybrid classification + generation pipeline for contrast-enhanced spectral mammography (CESM), built around rigorously testing what each component can and can't do — rather than assuming a general-purpose model can do all of it.**
+**A hybrid classification and generation pipeline for contrast-enhanced spectral mammography (CESM).
+Each component was tested for what it can and can't actually do, instead of assuming a general-purpose model would handle all of it.**

 ![Status](https://img.shields.io/badge/status-research%20prototype-orange) ![Not for clinical use](https://img.shields.io/badge/clinical%20use-not%20validated-red) ![Python](https://img.shields.io/badge/python-3.11%2B-blue)

 > Trained and evaluated on the public [CDD-CESM dataset](https://doi.org/10.1038/s41597-022-01238-0) (Khaled et al., *Scientific Data*, 2022).
-Research prototype only — not a diagnostic device, not clinically validated.
+Research prototype only, not a diagnostic device, not clinically validated.

 ---

 ## Overview

-The initial approach used a general-purpose vision-LLM to classify BI-RADS category directly from mammography images.
-That approach was evaluated rather than assumed to work — it measured **12–24% exact-match accuracy**, with a diagnosable, quantified failure mode (an 8x over-prediction of the most severe category).
-That result led to fine-tuning a dedicated classifier (ConvNeXtV2-tiny) instead, which reached **97% category agreement** on held-out validation data.
+The first version of this pipeline used a general-purpose vision-LLM to classify BI-RADS category directly from mammography images.
+It measured **12–24% exact-match accuracy**, with a clear failure pattern: an 8x over-prediction of the most severe category.
+Based on that result, a dedicated classifier (ConvNeXtV2-tiny) was fine-tuned instead, reaching **97% category agreement** on held-out validation data.

-A second experiment — a controlled ablation holding the predicted category fixed while varying the input image — showed that the LLM's descriptive text does not reliably reflect image content either: two genuinely different real images produced 74%-overlapping narratives.
-The system was redesigned around this finding: the trained classifier owns the diagnosis, the LLM generates category-consistent illustrative language only, and the interface labels that distinction explicitly.
+A follow-up experiment tested whether the LLM's descriptive text actually reflected the image it was looking at.
+Holding the predicted category fixed and varying the input image, two genuinely different real images produced 74%-overlapping narratives.
+So the system was redesigned: the trained classifier makes the category call, the LLM writes category-consistent illustrative language, and the interface labels that distinction explicitly.

-That evidence-driven separation of concerns — established through measurement, not assumed — is the core design decision behind this project.
-Full results in [Validation & Known Limitations](#validation--known-limitations).
+Full results are in [Validation & Known Limitations](#validation--known-limitations).

 ---